 - Go to the space and choose Space tools > Content Tools from the bottom of the sidebar

 - Select either HTML, XML, or PDF, then choose Next

-- Normal Export (HTML and PDF) – to produce an HTML file containing all the pages that you have permission to view.
+- Normal Export (HTML and PDF) – to produce an HTML or PDF file containing all the pages that you have permission to view.

 - Full Export (XML) – to produce an XML file containing all the pages in the space, including those that you do not have permission to view.